 History and architecture

-The museum was opened to the public on July 4, 1876, at Opley Square with a collection of 5,600 artworks.
+The museum opened to the public on July 4, 1876, at Copley Square, with a collection of 5,600 artworks.

 The collection grew so much in the following decades that, in 1909, the institution moved to a new, larger neoclassic-style building designed by American architect Guy Lowell.
 Afterward, the MFA’s home has been repeatedly enlarged and renovated.
 In 1915 with the construction of the Evans Wing for Paintings, and in 1928 with that of the Decorative Arts Wing, both designed by Lowell.